rediacc/www/src/content/docs/en/cross-backup.md

 ## The Problem

-The company becomes aware of the risks of backing up data **only on the same machine**:
+The organization becomes aware of the risks of backing up data **only on the same machine**:
 * Hardware failures
 * Cyber attacks
 * Physical disasters like war, earthquake, fire, flood